Looking for the short answer? Check out our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

-Most filters have a timeline printed on the box or plastic.
-It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
-Pay attention at the store and you'll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
-The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
-If they're dirty, change them!
-A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's better to change it out more often than not.
-If you want to stick to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
+Most filters have a printed “expiration” date on the packaging.
+It may say “Lasts up to 3 months” or “Change filter every 90 days”.
+Pay attention at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
+The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
+If it’s dirty, change it!
+A dirty air filter can contribute or cause damage to expensive equipment, like your compressor, so it’s recommended to change it out more often than neglect it.
+If you want to stick to the manufacturer’s recommended limit, we suggest scribbling the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 - Which air filter your system requires

-- The entire air quality of your Gaithersburg area home
+- The overall air quality of your Fort Lauderdale area home

-For your standard 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is really a great rule of thumb.
-Still, general rules aren't always for everybody.
-If you put up with light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
-On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
-Why do pets matter so much?
-They have a tendency to shed, which can clog your air filter quick.
-Obviously, the air filter is just doing its job by trapping pet hair and dander, but exceptionally dirty filters can cause diminished HVAC performance.
+For your standard 1″-3″ air filters, the manufacturers basically tell you to change them every 1 or 2 months, which is really a great rule of thumb.
+But general rules aren’t always for everybody.
+If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
+On the other hand, if you’re in a less populated area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
+Why should you factor in your pets?
+They have a tendency to shed, which can clog your air filter fast.
+Clearly, the air filter is just doing its job by capturing pet hair and dander, but extremely dirty filters can cause diminished HVAC performance.

 In summary: